rkuma183/wilsonmar.github.io/_posts/2016-06-06-http2-project-management.md

 amazon, github.com, github.io, ibm, hp, microsoft, sap, salesforce, spotify, pandora, paypal

-TODO: Even if your corporate marketing home page is not used for transaction processing, get it up to HTTP2 to improve impact to corporate technical reputation.
+TODO: Even if your corporate marketing home page is not used for transaction processing, get it up to HTTP2 to improve impact to corporate technical cred.

 PROTIP: It doesn’t matter much that industry-wide only 8% or 18% of all websites are supporting HTTP2.